 Written by

-When you launch the zsh shell, you won't find the zshrc file used to configure the zsh shell, so you need to manually create one in your home directory for zsh to access.
+When you launch zsh, the zshrc file needed for configuration is not created by default, so you must manually add it to your home directory.
 In this post, we explore what the zshrc file is, where to find it, and how to create it on Mac.
-Let's get it.
+Let's get started!

 I would appreciate it if you'd like to share this post.